Filing for Social Security Disability in Montana

 If You're Denied Benefits After Your Disability Hearing

-If your hearing results in an unfavorable decision (meaning the ALJ denies your claim), there are two more steps in the appeals process.
+If your hearing results in an "unfavorable" decision (meaning the ALJ denies your claim), there are two more steps in the appeals process you can take.
 First, you can ask Social Security's Appeals Council to review your claim.
-If that's unsuccessful, you can file a case in federal court.
-However, relatively few Montana disability claims are approved at these last two levels.
+If the Appeal Council also denies your claim, you can file a lawsuit in federal court.
+But relatively few Montana disability claims are approved at these last two levels.

-Montana Disability Determination Services (DDS) is the state agency that's responsible for making the initial decisions on Social Security disability claims for Montanans.
-Although the SSA processes all initial disability applications, Montana DDS claims examiners and medical professionals employed by the Montana DDS decide whether or not to approve your disability claim.
-Here is the DDS's contact information.
+Montana's Disability Determination Services (DDS) is the state agency that's responsible for making the initial decisions on Social Security disability claims for Montanans.

 Montana Disability Determination Services (DDS)